 - Lydia claims she only ran off to get her father's blessing.

 - Mr. Deetz then distracts BJ so Lydia can fill in Adam, Barbara, and Delia on the plan.

-- They all launch into an over the top musical number that ends up convincing BJ that Lydia has genuinely fallen in love with him and wants to marry him, for real, to let him join the living.
+- They all launch into an over the top musical number that ends up convincing BJ that Lydia is genuinely okay with all of this and wants to marry him, to let him join the living.
 This includes massive overacting and lampshading how creepy the age difference is while giving each other secret signals, but he doesn't notice because they're laying it on so thick.

 - The wedding goes through and Betelgeuse is brought to life... only for Lydia to impale him through the chest shortly after.
 He dies, rising as a ghost again-a recently deceased ghost, which means they can send him back to the Netherworld permanently, as ghosts can't leave it once they've entered.
 Problem solved!